 Quality healthcare data warehouses allow for both complete and incremental extraction and loading of data, as per the organization’s individual requirements.
 With incremental loading, the data warehouse can be updated as the need arises.

 Healthcare DWH development is a complex endeavor.
 Considerable time, effort, and technical expertise go into designing and deploying a DWH which meets the needs of a healthcare facility.

 The following 5 phases act as the roadmap for development of a robust healthcare data warehouse.

 Healthcare data warehousing starts with planning where potential users come together to assess the contextual need for a DWH.
 Limitations in the existing healthcare data management system are analyzed and strategic objectives for alleviating them are mapped out.

 At this stage, business decision makers and solution architects lay down a phased strategy of adding various data sources and defining subsequent data warehousing processes.
 Custom requirements for performance, security, compliance, and integration are taken into consideration as well.
-Finally, required physical assets and human resources are gathered accordingly.
+Finally, required physical assets and data science based human resources are gathered accordingly.

 Development phase involves building out data pipelines for extracting data from relevant sources, transforming and preparing it in a structured format, and loading it into data storage.
 Here, requisite infrastructure is rolled out to make way for data warehouse deployment.

 In the deployment phase, the data models and schemas are implemented on the data storage layer of your choice.
 Deployment can be carried on premises or any cloud provider such as Azure, Amazon Redshift, or Snowflake.